Taguig: Demographics

 According to the 2024 census, the population of the Taguig was 1,308,085, making it the fifth most populous city in the Philippines, and the fourth most populous city in Luzon.
 Its population is made up of 443,918 males (50.3%) and 438,704 females (49.7%).
 595,558 of its total population belongs to the age group of 15–64 years old, the largest among the age population groups.
 It was followed by 0–14 years old with 256,771, and the 65 years and above with 30,293.
 The three most populous barangays in the city are Western Bicutan (89,897), Post Proper Southside (68,388), and Lower Bicutan (65,652).
+As of 2022, Taguig has an employment rate of 94%.

 As of 2020, Taguig has 246,873 households, with an average household size of 3.6.
 There are 12,890 recorded live births in 2023, which accounts for 7.9% of all live births in Metro Manila.
 Out of the 12,890 registered live births, 53.2% were males while 46.8% were females.
-The city also recorded 1,729 marriages in 2023, which reflects an increase over the years.
-There was a 33.5% increase from 2021 (1,150 marriages) to 2022 (1,535 marriages).
-From 2022 to 2023, there was a 12.6% increase with 1,729 marriages.
-As of 2022, Taguig has an employment rate of 94%.
+The city also recorded 1,693 marriages in 2024, which accounts for 3.5% of the total marriages in Metro Manila.
+Furthermore, the city recorded 5,988 deaths in 2024, which accounts for 7.1% of the total deaths in the capital region.

 Based on the 2007 census, there were 44,332 migrants in Taguig, and most of these families settled in vast tracts of undeveloped lands that were not commonly found in other cities of Metro Manila.
 These led to a high population growth rate per annum between 2000 and 2007, which was largely attributed to uncontrolled migration.
 Following the 2022 Supreme Court ruling regarding the Makati–Taguig territorial dispute, the city gained ten additional barangays from Makati, further increasing its population to more than 1.3 million, making it the fifth most populous city in the Philippines, surpassing Zamboanga City and Cebu City.

+Demonym

+Residents of Taguig are called "Taguigeño" or "Taguigeña".
+Citizens of the Philippines are called "Filipino", females are called "Filipina".
+The gender neutral term "Filipinx" is an exonym and is not frequently used in the Philippines.

+Language

+Filipino and English are the Philippine official languages.
+Filipino, a standardized version of Tagalog, is spoken primarily in Metro Manila.